-1. Within 6 months of ratification of this agreement, each school/college will create guidelines for the appointment of adjunct faculty.
-The guidelines will provide information regarding the process for hiring, appointment, titles and other relevant information.
-The guidelines will be consistent with 1.b below, as well as the criteria for hiring, title assignment, use of titles and other policies included in the university Policy on Adjuncts, as it may be modified from time to time.

-2. Qualifications for Adjunct Ranks in Initial Appointments
+- 1. Within six (6) months of ratification of this agreement, each school/college will create guidelines for the appointment of adjunct guidelines provide faculty.
+The will information regarding process for hiring, appointment, titles and other relevant information.
+The guidelines will be consistent with 1.b below, as well as the criteria for hiring, title assignment, use of titles and other policies included in the university Policy on Adjuncts, as it may be modified from time to time. - 2.
+Qualifications for Adjunct Ranks in Initial Appointments terminal degree or equivalent qualifications.